-In this article, we will learn more about common orthopaedic conditions.
+In this article, we will learn more about common orthopedic conditions.

 4 Common Orthopedic Conditions:-